Gkkumar2/Growth-Analysis-on-online-learning-platform/README.md

 <p align="justify">- Conduct regular A/B testing on various elements of the user journey (e.g., email subject lines, landing page designs, and CTA wording) to identify strategies that lead to higher conversion rates, meanwhile optimized the funnel.</p>

-<p align="justify">- **Exit-Intent Strategies**: Introduce exit-intent pop-ups or special offers for users who show signs of abandoning the platform before completing a conversion.
+<p align="justify">- Introduce exit-intent pop-ups or special offers for users who show signs of abandoning the platform before completing a conversion.
 These Exit-Intent Strategies can help re-engage users and prevent churn.</p>

 ---